bshlgrs/neato-physics-notepad/notes.md

 - Wanted to drag to select multiple equations at once
 - Confused by the rules of how you drag things

+## Things to ask a Scala expert about

+- Should my Expression type be covariant?